Decomposing tensors via rank-one approximations: Two-orthogonal decompositions

-for all $v_k \in \R^{n_k}$, so the statement follows.
-Part (3) follows from (2), see~\cite{lim2005singular}. \end{proof}
+for all $v^{(k)} \in \R^{n_k}$, so the statement follows.
+Part (3) follows from (2), see~\cite[\S 3]{lim2005singular}. \end{proof}

 The following proposition shows that every tensor can be approximated as a sum of critical rank-one approximations: subtracting off best rank-one approximations decreases the norm of a tensor, and the norm of the residual tends to zero in the limit.
 This has been studied before~\cite{falco2011proper, qi_2011}, but we will provide a proof for completeness.
-Let $\| \cdot \|$ and $\| \cdot \|_\sigma$ denote the Frobenius norm and the spectral norm (induced by the inner product), respectively.